Condé Nast Staffers Expose Entertainment Chief’s Old Tweets About Mexicans and Women

-After the editor of Bon Appétit resigned on Monday over diversity pay practices and an old photo of him in brownface, Condé Nast staffers have begun raising questions about another executive’s old social-media posts.
+After the editor of Bon Appétit resigned on Monday over diversity pay practices and an old photo of him engaging in racial stereotypes, Condé Nast staffers have begun raising questions about another executive’s old social-media posts.

 During an all-staff meeting on Tuesday, one anonymous employee posted a question asking about Condé Nast Entertainment chief Oren Katzeff’s old tweet about sexual consent.